Input

 return 1

-If we load this function in ghci and try to use it in an expression, the code fails to typecheck:
+If we load this function in GHCi and try to use the value it returns in an expression, the code fails to typecheck:

 > getTaintedOne + 2